 Yet there is a danger here.
 Because actions must be instantly understandable, they can only push so far into the boundaries of what it is currently possible to say.
-They must by necessity still contain many of our society’s hidden presuppositions thought. the actions don’t contain a dynamic that pushes further and generalises wider, then the movement risks collapsing back into the sense of the old world.
+They must by necessity still contain many of our society’s hidden presuppositions of thought.
+Yet if the actions don’t contain a dynamic that pushes further and generalises wider, then the movement risks collapsing back into the sense of the old world.
 We are all too familiar with this.
 “Of course we’d love to tax the bankers”, says the government, “but if we did they’d simply move to Geneva.”
 The parliamentary-democratic system seeks to kill every revelation of a political decision with a new “naturalisation”.
 Isn’t this what’s obscured by the Panglossian associations of meme theory?
 The meme that goes viral is conditioned by the presuppositions of the existing social and economic arrangements.
-A weak tie can only carry a simple story and a leaders ability to make meaning is constrained by what currently makes .
+A weak tie can only carry a simple story and a leader’s ability to make meaning is constrained by what currently “makes sense”.
 It is this that primes the operation of chance.
 We may not live in “the best of all possible worlds” because the presuppositions of this world may obscure the potential for different worlds.

 Yet identifying and overcoming these presuppositions are difficult.
 They are formed as much through habit as persuasion.
-Post-Foucauldian analyses, Dardot and Laval (2013), neoliberalism as a form of political rationality based on a limited conception of human possibility.
-Neoliberal institutions are structured around these ontological presuppositions and interaction with them, participation in pseudo-competitive metrics for instance, prompts responses that naturalise this view of the human.
-But while partially operate in line with this “folk ontology” we simultaneously carry other resources from myth, pop songs that speak to experiences neoliberal ontology can’t account for.
+Post-Foucauldian analyses, such as Dardot and Laval (2013), reveal neoliberalism as a form of political rationality based on a limited conception of human possibility.
+Neoliberal institutions are structured around these ontological presuppositions and interaction with them, participation in higher education’s pseudo-competitive metrics for instance, prompts responses that naturalise this view of the human.
+But while we partially operate in line with this “folk ontology” we simultaneously carry other resources from myth, pop songs and so on, that speak to experiences neoliberal ontology can’t account for.
 When people get caught up in large collective experiences, which exceed neoliberal categories, they can draw on such “folk counter-ontologies” to explain them.
-If our counter-rituals summon forth the memories of these resources then they have a much better chance of .
+If our counter-rituals summon forth the memories of these resources then they have a much better chance of succeeding.

 It is this that brings us back to the concept of affective contagion and the relation between the preconscious dimension of collective affect and the conscious use of reason.
-Crowd treats these as opposed collective affect must be kept at bay or the eruption of atavistic forces will diminish reason.
+Crowd Theory treats these as opposed: collective affect must be kept at bay or the eruption of atavistic forces will diminish reason.
 By contrast Prigogine and Stengers see the power of capitalist sorcery as its ability to limit thought through the control of its preconditions.
-To counter this they seek to spark episodes of collectivity that can exceed and capital’s presuppositions.
-Counter-sorcery seeks to spark and prime bouts of affective to widen the scope of thought. affectiveaffective
+To counter this they seek to spark episodes of collectivity that can exceed and denaturalise capital’s presuppositions.
+Counter-sorcery seeks to spark and prime bouts of “affective contagion” to widen the scope of thought.

+Here we return to the question of myth.
+Central myths of capital – myths maintained through capitalist sorcery – are that we are rational, maximising, calculating individuals – Homo economicus – and that, while we are solely responsible for our own happiness and wellbeing, our pursuit of this wellbeing must take place within the “rules of the game”, which are natural, unchanging and unchangeable.
+These ideas are myths both because they are partial and because – paradoxically, given the rationality assumption – they operate principally at an affective level.
+Thus our need for a counter-sorcery, for counter-myths, which can challenge capital’s myths on the affective level.